 Figure 22-1.
-Response to RECLOOK
+Response to RECLOCK

-Call the function FIELDLOOK with your new field name (see Figure 22-2).
+Call the function FIELDLOOK with your new field name in the Executive Window (see Figure 22-2).
 If your field name is already a field name in another record, the record definition will be returned; otherwise the function will return NIL.